Combinatorics in (2,1)-categories: Morphisms between tame groupoids

 Since all of these groups are finite, the chain eventually stabilizes.
 So for some $M$, and all $m \geq M$, $\cal G_{x_m} \cong \cal G_{x_{m+1}}$.
 If we assume that no two of the $x_n$ are isomorphic in $\cal G$, then $\cal G$ contains an infinite number of components with vertex groups all the same size, which contradicts the assumption that $\cal G$ is tame.
 Thus, it must be the case that there is some $n$ and $m$ such that $x_{m+n} \cong x_m$.
-Then, since full functors induce injective functions on isomorphism classes, $x_n \cong x_0$.
+Then, since full functors induce injective functions on isomorphism classes, and

+we conclude that $x_n \cong x_0$.
 This implies that $\psi\varphi$ is essentially surjective, and it then follows that $\psi$ is essentially surjective.
 Also, since $\cal G_{x_0}$ and $\cal G_{x_n}$ are isomorphic finite groups, it must be that each $\cal G_{x_k} \to \cal G_{x_{k+1}}$ is actually a bijection, so $\psi\varphi$ is faithful, and it then follows that $\varphi$ is faithful.
 We can use the same procedure to show that $\varphi$ is essentially surjective and $\psi$ is faithful.
 Thus $\varphi$ and $\psi$ are full, faithful, and essentially surjective, and therefore are equivalences.

 \textbf{(b)} Proposition~\ref{tame_grpd_order} says that $|\cal G| \geq |\cal H|$ and $|\cal H| \geq |\cal G|$.
 Therefore $|\cal G| = |\cal H|$.
 Then Theorem~\ref{equi_if_equal_card} states that $\varphi$ and $\psi$ are equivalences. \epf